Pantagrueliste/Amanuensis/README.md

 ---

-Amanuēsis is an application tailored specifically for researchers in the Digital Humanities.
-It is designed to accelerate normalization tasks for large-scale text data, making old and complex texts more legible.
-This preparation is crucial for further digital analysis and manipulation.
+Amanuēsis is an application designed to accelerate normalization tasks in large historical corpora.
+It makes text-data more legible by expanding abbreviations and replacing unicode characters in a systematic and context-sensitve way.
+This type of pre-processing is instrumental to the digital analysis and manipulation of historical documents.
+Amanuēsis is conceived to handle very large corpora rapidly, and is optimized to use the full potential of your multicore CPU.

 ## Features